Cool Tool Tuesday #8: The best tools for installing hydraulic disc brakes

-Almost all brake brands recommend the use of a torque wrench, a topic that will be covered in a future Cool Tool Tuesday.
-And while I work on that, I can say for disc brakes you want a torque wrench that falls somewhere between the 2-20 Nm range (many are often 3-15 Nm, a great range for bicycles).
+Almost all brake brands recommend using a torque wrench, a topic that now has its own Cool Tool Tuesday deep-dive.
+For disc brakes, you want a torque wrench that falls somewhere between the 2-20 Nm range (many are often 3-15 Nm, a great range for bicycles).

 The bigger problem is the sometimes-tricky tool access on certain hydraulic road brake levers or access to the caliper bolts.
 For this I often find that a set of 100-150 mm long hex bits (such as those from Vessell or Wera) can often be the solution.
 However, there are rare times when the lever design may force you to forego the torque wrench in order to ensure a perfect fit between the tool and fastener.

 Disc brake rotors come in two common forms: six-bolt and Centerlock.
 Our endless FAQ to disc brakes has more information about rotors.